 The narratives of fashion focus only on mass production and innovations.
 Italian designer handbag brand Modher shifts the conversation to the importance of sustainability.
 Based in San Francisco, Modher takes a step to re-write the future of fashion.

 Where Fashion Industry Is At: Price of the Sector’s Economic Growth

-As an industry, fashion goes long way back.
-What started as a mere necessity – the formality of dressing and being presentable – turned into a way of expression, the means through which people communicate to their surroundings.
-Thus, fashion’s ability to respond to the ever-changing market is what allowed the industry to establish economic and cultural relevance in today’s society.
-Currently, the fashion industry is one of the biggest and fastest growing industries in the world.
-It was an estimated value of 400 billion dollars.
+As an industry, fashion goes a long way back.
+What started as a mere necessity – the formality of dressing and being presentable – turned into a form of expression and means through which people communicate to their surroundings.
+Thus, fashion’s ability to respond to the ever-changing market allows the industry to establish economic and cultural relevance in today’s society.
+Currently, the fashion industry is one of the biggest and fastest-growing industries in the world.
+It has an estimated value of 400 billion dollars.
 But, has it achieved to progress?

-Caravello pursued a Master’s degree in design in Milan and started her career as an interior designer eventually she started working as a digital designer and it wasn’t until moves to San Francisco that she decided to start her career from scratch and focus on what she was really passionate about —fashion.
-Now, her brand not only represents her personality, culture and artistic development but the meaningful development of a career that seeks to nurture sustainability and art.
+Caravello pursued a Master’s Degree in design in Milan and started her career as an interior designer.
+Eventually, she started working as a digital designer.
+It wasn’t until Caravello moved to San Francisco that she decided to start her career from scratch and focus on what she was passionate about —fashion.
+Now, Modher represents her personality, culture, and artistic development and the meaningful development of a career that seeks to nurture sustainability and art.

 By Bernarda Chiriboga